 I’m extremely happy that people are looking to kettlebells as their go-to choice for fitness.
 There is only one problem – kettlebells are virtually out of stock everywhere.
 Most of the brands I promote on this site are completely out of kettlebells and may not have them in stock for a month or longer.
 The reason behind this is the unprecedented recent demand coupled with shipping restrictions and logistics.

 Over the past week, I’ve been researching various manufacturers and suppliers looking somewhere to direct my visitors.
-The one thing I won’t due is promote cheaply made kettlebells just to make a quick buck.
+The one thing I won’t do is promote cheaply made kettlebells just to make a quick buck.
 If it doesn’t a cast iron or steel core, don’t bother!
-I do know that many brands on Amazon won’t have their stock replenished for quite some time.
-This has led me to other reputable vendors and suppliers.
+I do know that many brands on Amazon have diminished stock which can run out quickly.
+However, it looks like Amazon’s own brand of kettlebells replenishes quickly and they usually have a variety of weights available.

 When you manage to get your hands on a kettlebell, you’re going to need some tutorial videos to get you started.
 YouTube has hundreds of videos with different trainers demonstrating kettlebell exercises.
 If you want the absolute best videos for kettlebell training, head over to the Cavemantraining YouTube Channel.
 Their library consists of proper technique and mechanics for many popular kettlebell exercises as well as plenty of workouts for any skill level.
 The videos you can watch for free are BETTER than most of the online workouts from other trainers that cost money.